<<Previous | Story Intro | Return to Stories | Next >>

 He stumbled to the bathroom.
 Stared at that empty counter.
 Didn't think it was possible to hurt any more than he was now.
 He fought back the memories of having to wash for Yu's entertainment as he hurriedly took his shower.
 Jack had told him that Candy Johnson was waiting for him to sign the papers on the house.
 He was going to do that as soon as he was dressed and shaved.
 When he brought her home, he wanted it to be to their home.
 To the house that they had bought…together.
 They would start over…start fresh in their own home.
 Together.

 The coffee didn't taste like hers.
 She made great coffee.
 He glanced into the fridge, closed it quickly.
 The remains of the party trays she had fixed were still there.
 Should've been tossed out days ago.
 Why hadn't she done that?
 They had thrown a party for Cinco de Mayo.
-Nearly sixty people had shown up, including all of their neighbors.
+Nearly thirty people had shown up, including all of their neighbors.
 Except Mrs. Trumball.
 That woman, however, had not uttered a peep of complaint about what had been some excessive noise.
 The party had been loud, boisterous, and a hell of a lot of fun.
 The following Tuesday Jacob Carter had shown up at the SGC.
 He bit back a curse.
 Wondered if he would ever be able see that man again without wanting to strangle him.

 He pushed thoughts of that mission from his mind.
 As soon as he had the keys for the house, he and Jack were heading to the airport to see if anyone could tell them about Casey.
 Daniel had no doubt whatsoever that anyone who had seen the beautiful blonde would remember her.
 She had that affect on people.
 Men especially.
 All he needed was a clue.
 He continued to search his memory.
 Where would she have run?
 He had already called Kelley.
 Explained what had happened as much as he could.
 He could tell that the woman had been upset at him, but she'd promised to call him if Casey showed up in Tacoma.
 He really didn't think that she would.
 She'd cut her ties with that place, left behind the shadows and the grief of her childhood.